 The Rhode Island Talking Books Library (TBL) program began in 1967 and is administered by the Rhode Island Office of Library and Information Services (OLIS).
-With funding from the National Library Service, Library of Congress, reading materials and equipment are provided free to Rhode Island residents who are visually impaired, blind or physically handicapped and unable to read standard print materials.
+With funding from the Library of Congress, National Library Service, reading materials and equipment are provided free to Rhode Island residents who are visually impaired, blind or physically handicapped and unable to read standard print materials.

-The Talking Books Library staff is here to assist you.
-Please take a look at all of the services and resources TBL has to offer.
-Once you become a member of TBL, you may apply for a BARD (Braille and Audio Reading Download) account which allows you to download your digital books in a matter of minutes.
-Services for Veterans
+Today the Talking Books Library has patrons of all ages.
+TBL provides individual memberships as well as institutional memberships to libraries, nursing homes, senior centers, schools, etc. Once you become a member of TBL, you may also apply for a BARD (Braille and Audio Reading Download) account which allows you to download your digital books in a matter of minutes.

 RI Veterans receive priority for services and resources provided by the Library of Congress, National Library Services though the TBL program; Services for Veterans.
 Please take a look at all of the services and resources TBL has to offer.
 The Talking Books Library staff is here to assist you Monday - Friday from 8:30 am - 4:00 pm.
 If you would like to speak to a member of the TBL staff, contact us at (401) 574-9310 or email the Talking Books Library.
 We are closed on major holidays.